nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Active List** / **Active Client List**: List of clients not in the archive.
 * **Active Mode**: The mode which allows users to view the active list.
 * **Archive Mode**: The mode which allows users to view the archive.
+* **Priority Indicator**: The rectangle that shows the priority of the client in the list.

 --------------------------------------------------------------------------------------------------------------------